2 Engines on the Tail

 • The MD-90 was built from 1994 until 1999, 117 in all.
 Delta was the only operator of the MD-90 and retired them in June 2020.

 • Boeing’s 717 program began development as the “MD-95” and entered service in 1999.
 Production ended in 2006.
-155 were built and today Delta is the largest operator with 55.
-The only other airlines around the world that fly the 717 are Cobham Aviation in Australia, Hawaiian Airlines, and Volotea Airlines in Spain.
+155 were built and as of July 2024 there are 106 still in service with three airlines: Delta (80), Hawaiian Airlines (19), and QantasLink (7).

 What to Look For